invidian/secure-and-reproducible-arch-linux/README.md

 gpg --sign-with EXISTING_KEY_ID --sign-key $NEW_KEY_ID
 ```

-When it's done, you can export your new master key with new signature and copy it back onto temporary volume, so it can be imported on Offline Secure Volume.
+When it's done, you can export your new master key with new signature and copy it back onto temporary volume, so it can be imported on Offline Backup Volume.

 ```sh
 gpg --export --armor $NEW_KEY_ID > TEMPORARY_VOLUME/$NEW_KEY_ID-signed.gpg